Danielwoodh/Imitation-Learning/README.md

 Real-world
 ----------

-1. Navigate to the “Code” folder in the command prompt.
+1. Navigate to the “notebooks” folder in the command prompt.
 2. Run the command `jupyter-notebook`.
 If this fails, attempt the following commands: `jupyter notebook`, `jupyter lab`
 3. Open the _Pushing.ipynb_ file within jupyter.
 4. Run the jupyter-notebook, paying attention the markdown cells for further instruction on operation.